Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 Lyons Quarry

-Lyons Quarry Reclamation at Hall 2 Open Space
+Lyons Quarry Reclamation and South St. Vrain Creek Restoration at Hall 2 Open Space

 Reclamation Plan

-Holcim-WCR, Inc. has coordinated and worked with Parks & Open Space since the county purchased the property in 2011.
-Since that time, the county, as landowner, has provided comments and recommendations to Holcim-WCR, Inc. and DRMS, but DRMS provides the ultimate oversight and approval of the mining and reclamation permit and work.
+Parks & Open Space has coordinated and worked with the mining company since the county purchased Hall 2 for open space in 2011.
+Since that time, the county, as landowner, has provided comments and recommendations to Holcim-WCR, Inc. (previously Aggregate Industries) and DRMS, but DRMS provides the ultimate oversight and approval of the mining and reclamation permit and work.

 • Regrading the “high wall” (i.e., steep portions of the quarry) to mimic the natural slope of the surrounding landscape through minimal blasting and earth moving.